bond-agency/docker-wpbp/README.md

 # docker-wpbp

-Docker WordPress boilerplate is docker-compose opinionated template to start any WP project with Docker.
+Docker WordPress boilerplate is opinionated docker-compose template to start WordPress project with Docker.

 **NOTICE: This boilerplate has not yet been tested in production.**